rust-lang/rust/src/doc/rustc-dev-guide/src/building/optimized-build.md

 <!-- toc -->

-There are multiple additional build configuration options and techniques that can used to compile a build of `rustc` that is as optimized as possible (for example when building `rustc` for a Linux distribution).
+There are multiple additional build configuration options and techniques that can be used to compile a build of `rustc` that is as optimized as possible (for example when building `rustc` for a Linux distribution).
 The status of these configuration options for various Rust targets is tracked [here].
 This page describes how you can use these approaches when building `rustc` yourself.